-Highlights of Sequoia & Kings Canyon National Parks
+Sequoia National Park & Kings Canyon National Park Family Itinerary

-Preparing your children to experience the National Parks is as important as the experience itself and since we homeschool, I always like to read some books with my children before heading into the park.
+Preparing your children to experience the National Parks is as important as the experience itself.
+I always like to read some books with my children before heading into the national parks.

-I found this great book to read to them about Teddy Roosevelt and John Muir called The Camping Trip That Changed America.
+I found this great book to about Teddy Roosevelt and John Muir called The Camping Trip That Changed America.
 It was the perfect introduction to both of these iconic American figures and their role in the development and expansion of our National Parks.

 We also read several what we call around here, living books, about the Sequoias, Redwoods, and other wonders of creation that we would encounter.